juanjoseg100/GT_Project_1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- Load balancers distribute the traffic and distribute it across multiple resources, also can offload traffic and encrypt/decrypt data.
+- Load balancers distribute the traffic and distribute it across multiple resources, also can offload traffic and encrypt/decrypt data, and mitigate DoS attacks.
 - A jump box helps you manage your infrastructure from a centralized device that will be the only one(s) allowed to ssh and manage specific configurations in your environment.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the services running and system files.